juliadean/juliadean.github.io/_pages/about.md

 ======
 As a second-career graduate student, I completely understand how difficult it is to feel confident applying to grad school at any stage of life, but especially after time away.
 I would be happy to read/review materials, talk about careers or graduate life, or share my own materials!

+Updates
+====
+I recently found out that I received an offer to continue into the PhD here at CU in the Information Science department!
+I will be coadvised by Dr. Amy Voida and Dr. Bryan Semaan.
+I am thrilled to continue my academic journey here!